CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 # Setup

-# Getting Started With The Commerectools-Cybersource Plugin
+# Getting Started With The Commercetools-Cybersource Plugin

 The following section contains steps to get started with an generic integration between Commercetools and Cybersource using the typescript plugin.